NBA Rumors: ESPN Insider Explains Why Buddy Hield Is ‘Perfect Fit’ For Philadelphia 76ers

 Aside from being a legitimate option from beyond the arc, Hield could also help in terms of rebounding, playmaking, and defending the perimeter.
 This season, he averaged 19.2 points, 4.6 rebounds, and 3.0 assists while shooting 42.9 percent from the field and 39.4 percent from the three-point range, per ESPN.

 Being traded to the Sixers would also be beneficial for Hield.
-Though he would likely be the third or fourth scoring option, he has a better chance of becoming a starter again in Philadelphia than in Sacramento.
-Also, teaming up with Embiid and Simmons would give him a realistic chance of playing in the NBA Finals and winning his first championship title next year.
+Though he would likely be the third or fourth scoring option, he has a better chance of becoming a starter again in Philadelphia than he does in Sacramento.
+Additionally, teaming up with Embiid and Simmons would give him a realistic chance of playing in the NBA Finals and winning his first championship title next year.